 Legal Ways to Reduce Crypto Taxes in Canada 2026

-1. TFSA (Tax-Free Savings Account) for Crypto
+1. TFSA for Crypto Exposure

 Calculate Your Crypto Taxes Automatically